Khushi-Dua/BOLT/README.md

    - **Random Forest** for regression-based prediction.
    - **GRU** for sequential learning.
    - **LSTM** for capturing long-term temporal dependencies.
+   - **Hybrid LSTM–GRU Model** as the final forecasting model, combining the long-term memory capability of LSTM with the efficiency of GRU.
+     The hybrid architecture captures both long-term consumption trends and short-term fluctuations, resulting in improved prediction stability and more reliable anomaly detection.

 4. **Model Evaluation**
    Predictions are compared against actual readings using standard evaluation metrics.